-Cardiac amyloidosis is a disorder caused by deposits of an abnormal protein (amyloid) in the heart tissue, which make it hard for the heart to work properly.
+Cardiac amyloidosis is a disorder caused by deposits of an abnormal protein (amyloid) in the heart tissue.
+These deposits make it hard for the heart to work properly.

 Amyloidosis - cardiac; Primary cardiac amyloidosis - AL type; Secondary cardiac amyloidosis - AA type; Stiff heart syndrome; Senile amyloidosis

-Amyloidosis refers to a family of diseases in which there is a buildup of clumps of proteins called amyloids in body tissues and organs.
-These proteins slowly replace normal tissue, leading to failure of the involved organ.
+Amyloidosis is a group of diseases in which clumps of proteins called amyloids build up in body tissues.
+Over time, these proteins replace normal tissue, leading to failure of the involved organ.
 There are many forms of amyloidosis.

 Cardiac amyloidosis ("stiff heart syndrome") occurs when amyloid deposits take the place of normal heart muscle.
 It is the most typical type of

 .
 Cardiac amyloidosis may affect the way electrical signals move through the heart (conduction system).
-This can lead to and conduction disturbances (heart block).
+This can lead to abnormal heart beats () and faulty heart signals (heart block).

 Cardiac amyloidosis is more common in men than in women.
 The disease is rare in people under age 40.

 Some patients may have no symptoms.
-Those who do may experience:
+When present, symptoms may include:

 Signs may include:

-An ECG may show problems with the heart beat or heart signals (conduction disturbance).
+An ECG may show problems with the heart beat or heart signals.

 A cardiac biopsy is used to confirm the diagnosis.
-A biopsy of another area, such as the abdomen, kidney, or bone marrow, is often done to confirm the diagnosis.
+A biopsy of another area, such as the abdomen, kidney, or bone marrow, is often done as well.

-Your doctor may tell you to change your diet.
-This may include salt and fluid restrictions.
+Your doctor may tell you to make changes to your diet, including limiting salt and fluids.

-You may need to take water pills (diuretics) to help your body remove excess fluid.
+You may need to take water pills (diuretics) to help your body get rid of excess fluid.
 The doctor may tell you to weigh yourself every day.
 A weight gain of 3 or more pounds over 1 - 2 days can mean there is too much fluid in the body.

-Digoxin, calcium channel blockers, and beta blockers may be used with caution in patients with atrial fibrillation.
-However, the dosage must be carefully monitored.
-Patients with cardiac amyloidosis may be unusually sensitive to any side effects.
+Medicines including digoxin, calcium channel blockers, and beta blockers may be used in people with atrial fibrillation.
+However, the drugs must be used with caution, and the dosage must be carefully monitored.
+People with cardiac amyloidosis may be extra sensitive to side effects of these drugs.

 Other treatments may include:

-A heart transplant may be considered for some patients with very poor heart function.
-However, it is not done in those with AL type amyloidosis, because the disease weakens many other organs.
-People with hereditary amyloidosis will need a liver transplant.
+A heart transplant may be considered for people with some types of amyloidosis who have very poor heart function.
+People with hereditary amyloidosis may need a liver transplant.

-Call your health care provider if you have this disorder and new symptoms develop, particularly:
+Call your health care provider if you have this disorder and develop new symptoms such as: